NorSC/supervisor-search/_supervisors/bing-zhai-1.md

   - JavaScript
 additional_details: >-
   I’m keen to supervise projects that you are passionate about.
-If you’ve got an idea and looks like I’ve got relevant experience and interests, then get in touch.
+If you’ve got an idea and it looks like I’ve got relevant experience and interests, then get in touch.